intelligence38000/android-docs/src/pages/maps/examples/show-a-users-location.md

 ---
 title: Show a user's location
-description: Use the LocationComponent to indicate the user's current location on the map
+description: Use the LocationComponent to indicate the user's current location on the map.
 thumbnail: thumbnailLocationComponent
 topic: Getting started
 prependJs: